Vermont Tint Law

 Tint Reflection

-Often, vehicle window tints also have a metallic or mirrored appearance that helps to reflect the oncoming headlights or sunlight.
-This helps to reduce the glare falling into the driver’s eyes and also helps to block the heat.
+Often, window tint can also have a metallic or mirrored effect that helps to reflect and filter unwanted light from the outside in.
+This effectively helps to reduce glare falling and also helps to block out some of the heat.

-When you consider tint reflection vs tint darkness of a tint film, both are quite different.
-Tint darkness is the amount of light that the film allows to pass through it.
+When you consider tint reflection vs tint darkness, both are quite different.
+Tint darkness is the amount of light that the film allows to pass through.
 On the other hand, tint reflection is the amount of light that is reflected by the film.

 Other Tint Rules You Need to Know